philippinespire/pire_cssl_data_processing/leiognathus_leuciscus/README.md

 cd /home/cbird/pire_cssl_data_processing/leiognathus_leuciscus
 #runCLUMPIFY_r1r2.sbatch <indir> <outdir> <tempdir>
 sbatch ../scripts/runCLUMPIFY_r1r2.sbatch fq_fp1 fq_fp1_clmp /scratch-lustre/cbird
+#when complete, search the *out file for `java.lang.OutOfMemoryError`.
+If this occurs, then increase ram, set groups to 1 in script
+# no matches found
+# I deleted the out file because it was causing a git problem, I added file to .gitignore to avoid future issues
 ```

 this runs clumpify in an array, but the script is running out of memory